Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part I: Constraint Development and Unification: Introduction

-In this context, this paper focuses on power system stability issues due to high IBR-penetration, including frequency stability, synchronization stability and voltage stability.
-System-level stability constraints are developed and a unified framework is proposed to reformulate the highly nonlinear constraints into linear or SOC form by combining analytical and data-driven approaches.
-Note that the newly extended converter-driven and resonance stabilities \cite{9286772} is not covered in this work, as on one hand, with limited research in this area, the system level indicators of these two types of stability are not clear and on the other hand they are more relevant to converter control design and less to the system level conditions.
-The main contributions of this paper include the following: \begin{enumerate} \item Stability criteria in high IBR-penetrated power systems are analytically formulated as operational constraints.
-Depending on system impedance, power injections, generator status, these constraints cover frequency stability, synchronization stability and voltage stability and can be applied for any power system optimization model. \begin{itemize} \item Synchronization stability of PLL-interfaced GFL IBRs is formulated as operational constraints and incorporated into the proposed framework, to ensure both the existence of equilibrium point and the small-signal synchronization stability.
+In this context, this paper focuses on power system stability issues due to high IBR penetration, including frequency stability, synchronization stability, and voltage stability.
+Stability constraints that depend on the system steady-state operating conditions are developed and a unified framework is proposed to reformulate the highly nonlinear constraints into linear or SOC form by combining analytical and data-driven approaches.
+Note that the newly extended converter-driven and resonance stabilities \cite{9286772} are not covered in this work, as on the one hand, with limited research in this area, the system-level indicators of these two types of stability are not clear and on the other hand, they are more relevant to converter control design and less to the system level conditions.
+The main contributions of this paper include the following: \begin{enumerate} \item Different stability criteria in high IBR-penetrated power systems are analytically formulated as operational constraints within the same framework, allowing the coordination of different resources for various stability maintenance and the investigation of the interaction between different stability constraints.
+Depending on system impedance, power injections, and generator status, these constraints cover frequency stability, synchronization stability and voltage stability and can be applied to any power system optimization model, such as system scheduling, planning and market design.
+Contributions are also made during the derivation of the following two stability constraints. \begin{itemize} \item Synchronization stability of PLL-interfaced grid-following (GFL) IBRs is formulated as operational constraints and incorporated into the proposed framework, to ensure both the existence of equilibrium point and the small-signal synchronization stability.

-\item Transient voltage stability constraints are developed based on short circuit currents and post fault voltages.
+\item Transient voltage stability constraints are developed based on short circuit currents and post-fault voltages.
 An SCC quantification method is proposed where the IBRs during grid fault are modeled as voltage-dependent current sources to account for the actual voltage drop at IBR terminals.

 \end{itemize}